lluisalemanypuig/elo-chess-tracker/README.md

 #### HTTP and HTTPS ports

 These are st by default to `8080` for HTTP and to `8443` for HTTPS.
 Change them to whichever ports you like if these do not suit your needs.
-This step is _optional_.
+This step is _optional_, and so you can leave the default port configuration as is.

 #### Icons and titles